Kagebounshin/neverday-milestone-project-1/README.md

 * All the band members of Neverday.

-* Mentor Medale Oluwafemi, for layout inspiration.
+* Mentor Medale Oluwafemi, for feedback and layout inspiration.
  ---